 I've been very fortunate in that I've never needed to access my health insurance while travelling.
 I understand my body, I understand my illness and I am well equipped to deal with my illness when I am travelling.
 While to me it's essential to travel with insurance, my view is that I should do everything in my power to avoid needing to use it.
 That's why I travel with all the medications I need to manage any eventuality.

 If I do get sick, I slow down a bit and rest.
 I'm aggressive in escalating the treatment of any relapse to make sure things don't get out of control.

 Medibroker can search the market to find an international health insurance plan that can cover your pre-existing conditions in your destination.
-Fill in our short form and one of our expert team will get back to you.
-Our health insurance advice and comparison service is 100% free and completely impartial - we work in your best interests.
+Our health insurance advice and comparison service are 100% free and completely impartial - we work in your best interests.